iiglesiasg/codeChallengeWsockets/README.md

 There are 2 services in this repo.
 The Server and the Client.
 First, we switch on the Server, and then we can start up the clients.

 Instructions for running each service can be found in their respective folders.
+Each folder contains his own README with it's explanation.

 ## Design Considerations